-Total People Limited is required by the Skills Funding Agency (SFA) to provide the following information in relation to subcontracted activity.
+Total People Limited is required by the Education and Skills Funding Agency (ESFA) to provide the following information in relation to subcontracted activity.

 Total People are committed to delivering exceptional standards of learning and to provide a broad offer of learning opportunities and choice to all learners.

 To support this, we enter into both fully subcontracted (provision subcontracting) and joint delivery arrangements with a number of organisations.
 The rates given in this policy relate to our fully subcontracted (provision subcontracting) arrangements.
 Rates for joint delivery vary greatly dependent upon the agreed mix of the delivery.

 Total People enter into subcontracted arrangements to ensure that:

 - there is a broad offer of learning and choice which supplements and underpins our direct delivery;

 - the learner receives exceptional standards of learning;